 Graduate Plus Loan

-The Federal Direct Graduate Plus loan is a federal loan program that allows students to help pay for tuition and other educational expenses not covered by the Federal Direct Stafford loan and other financial aid.
+The Federal Direct Graduate Plus loan is a federal loan program that allows students to help pay for tuition and other educational expenses not covered by the Federal Direct Unsubsidized loan and other financial aid.

 Who is eligible?

 In order to apply for this loan, borrowers must be Graduate/Professional students.
 Students must be U.S. Citizens or eligible non-citizens.
 Students with a F1 or F2 student visa, J1 or J2 exchange visitor visa or a G series visa are NOT eligible for federal aid.
 Students must also be accepted and enrolled at least half-time at an eligible school, and be in good academic standing.
 A credit check will be performed by the Department of Education at the time of application to determine credit worthiness.

 The Grad Plus loan can be borrowed up to the Cost of Attendance minus other aid.

 To apply, file the Free Application for Federal Student Aid (FAFSA).
 A credit application and Federal Direct Graduate Plus Master Promissory Note (MPN) as well as Loan Entrance Counseling may be completed online.
 For additional information on the Federal Direct Graduate Plus Loan Program click here.
 To access the MPN and Loan Entrance Counseling visit www.studentloans.gov.

 What is the interest rate?